Peter Bird (rower)

-Peter Bird (19 February 1947 – 1996) was a British ocean rower who, in 1983, became the first person ever to row non-stop and solo across the Pacific from east to west when he completed his journey from America to Australia.
+Peter Bird (19 February 1947 – 1996) was a British ocean rower who, in 1983, became the first person to row non-stop and solo across the Pacific from east to west when he completed his journey from America to Australia.

 Atlantic

 Bird first became interested in ocean rowing in 1968 when he read about the Atlantic crossings by John Fairfax, Chay Blyth and John Ridgway.
 Then, while selling silk paintings door to door he met Derek King, who had just rowed around Ireland in a small boat.
 King was planning to row around the world and invited Bird to join.
 The two only managed to cross the Atlantic however and having run out of money were forced to return home.

 Pacific

 First attempt

 Bird next decided that he would try to row the Pacific solo.
-He set off from San Francisco on 23 August 1982 having already failed in one earlier attempt in 1981.
+He set off from San Francisco on 23 August 1982, having already failed in one earlier attempt in 1981.
 294 days later and within a quarter of a mile of the Great Barrier Reef Bird was rescued by the Australian Navy.
 However, because of how close he was to land when he received the tow (26 nautical miles) he is widely accepted as the first person to complete the solo, non-stop row across the Pacific from east to west by both the adjudicators for the sport, The Ocean Rowing Society and Guinness World Records.

 His partner Polly gave birth to their son, Louis, in December 1991.